askrella/whatsapp-chatgpt/docs/pages/usage.md

-	!config transcription enabled <value> - Toggle if transcription is enabled !config transcription mode <value> - Set transcription mode !config tts enabled <value> - Toggle if TTS is enabled
+	!config transcription enabled <value> - Toggle if transcription is enabled !config transcription mode <value> - Set transcription mode !config tts enabled <value> - Toggle if TTS is enabled !config sd setModel <value> - Set the model to be used of Stable Diffusion (with huggingface)

 Available values:
 	dalle size: 256x256, 512x512, 1024x1024